MillenniumDB/wukong-engine/docs/development.md

 Please create your own branches **from** `develop`, and open pull requests **targeting** `develop`.

-> 🤝 For branch naming conventions and contribution workflow, see our [Contribution Guide](../.github/CONTRIBUTING.md).
+> 🤝 For more information about the general contribution guidelines, refer to our [Contribution Guide](../.github/CONTRIBUTING.md).

 [📚 Back to Table of Contents](#-table-of-contents)